OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 > For He established a testimony in Jacob,
 > And set a law in Israel,
 > Which He instructed our ancestors
-> That they should teach to their children,
+> So they could teach to their children,

 ## Psalm 78:6